aimms/function-reference/predefined-identifiers/case-management-related-identifiers/allcasefilecontenttypes.rst

 ------------

     The contents of this set can be freely modified.
-By default, it only contains the element ``'AllIdentifiers'``.
+By default, it only contains the element :aimms:set:`AllIdentifiers`.
 If your project uses multiple types of case files with different content, you should replace the default content of this set with all content types applicable to your project.